 Please note that this schedule pertains to the date to which the Greek Life Commons office processes the payment, there will be more time until the disbursement is processed through RPI Accounts payable, and depending on whether your chapter has direct deposit or not, it will take some time to get your chapter’s money to your account.

 Table Note Sets from Greek Life Commons Workshop (Nov 30, 2010)

 The staff of the Archer center have finished compiling and editing (spelling only!) the information captured by our student leaders at each of the tables.
 This is a great amount of information for all of our organizations to review and consider for the Greek Life Commons as a whole, but also as a “bank of ideas” for all of our chapters individually.
-I will be working with this information, the feedback from the electronic survey of the event,
+I will be working with this information, the feedback from the electronic survey

 feedback I’ve received from students/alumni, and our Greek leaders to process everything as we continue to define our Greek Life Commons.
 Please share this information with the incoming officers, if your organization is in the process of turnover.
 It is vitally important to pass on our collective knowledge to the next generation of RPI Greek Leadership.

 Here are the working notes from the planning session: